nikomatsakis/rustconf-2024/index.md

 [Playground.](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=89418b7fe6748de2c4a335c7d529daa8)

 ---
-# What does the Rust 2024 goal say about the Rust project?
+# What does the Rust 2024 goal say about Rust?

 --

-We are not done.
+.lobster-regular.huge.red[We are not done.]

 ???